Emilgardis/twitch_discord_moderation/README.md

 Twitch Discord Moderation | Sync mod actions with discord
 ============================================

 You'll need to install rust to run this bot.
+Or use docker

 Install with [rustup.rs](https://rustup.rs/)